bizz84/SwiftyStoreKit/README.md

 * A payment is added to the payment queue for your IAP.
 * When the payment has been processed with Apple, the payment queue is updated so that the appropriate transaction can be handled.
 * If the transaction state is **purchased** or **restored**, the app can unlock the functionality purchased by the user.
-* The app should call `finishTransaction()` to complete the purchase.
+* The app should call `finishTransaction(_:)` to complete the purchase.

 This is what is [recommended by Apple](https://developer.apple.com/reference/storekit/skpaymentqueue/1506003-finishtransaction):

-> Your application should call finishTransaction(_:) only after it has successfully processed the transaction and unlocked the functionality purchased by the user.
+> Your application should call `finishTransaction(_:)` only after it has successfully processed the transaction and unlocked the functionality purchased by the user.

-* A purchase is **atomic** when the app unlocks the functionality purchased by the user immediately and call `finishTransaction()` at the same time.
+* A purchase is **atomic** when the app unlocks the functionality purchased by the user immediately and call `finishTransaction(_:)` at the same time.
 This is desirable if you're unlocking functionality that is already inside the app.

 * In cases when you need to make a request to your own server in order to unlock the functionality, you can use a **non-atomic** purchase instead.